VSCHY/HIDROWEB_download/README.md

 # BR_HIDROWEB_Dis
-Download monthly discharge from HIDROWEB hydrological stations (Brazil) with a python script.
+Download monthly discharge from HIDROWEB hydrological stations (Brazil) with a python script. (for Linux)

 ## Getting Started